Jules Angst: Life and career

 Bleuler (son and student of Eugen Bleuler).
 From 1969 to 1994, Jules Angst was Professor of Clinical Psychiatry in the University of Zurich Medical School and Head of the Research Department of Zurich University Psychiatric Hospital (the Burghölzli).

-Jules Angst has continued uninterrupted his epidemiological and clinical research at the University (Universitatsklinik) since leaving his Chair.
+He continued uninterrupted his epidemiological and clinical research at the University (Universitätsklinik) since leaving his Chair.
 He has remained the President of the European Bipolar Forum since 2003.

 His scientific contributions include 15 books (as author and/or editor), 154 book chapters, and 539 journal articles.

+Angst died on 15 May 2026, at the age of 99.